Kaamar.com

 Guidance Notes

-Using our own software, we can generate a mosiac design in detail, based on original photos, scans, drawings and sketches, to give an impressionistic representation of the original (subject to copyright of the original).
+Using our own software, we can generate a mosaic design in detail, based on original photos, scans, drawings and sketches, to give an impressionistic representation of the original (subject to copyright of the original).

 It is not possible to generate a photo-realistic impression of the original - there just won't be enough tiles or colours available - although the bigger the mosaic, the more detail can be shown.
 Rather, the mosaic design will attempt to capture the essence of the original subject in "impressionism" style.